rahulraja25/rahulraja25.github.io/_pages/about.md

 My research interests lies in the intersection of Machine learning and Computer vision, especially on learning with scarce data, weakly supervised learning and geometrical approaches towards vision.

 Prior to this, I was an Associate Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
-I have interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked in developing an altitude determination algoorithm using Extended Kalman filters.
+Previously, I have interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an altitude determination algorithm using Extended Kalman filters.